rifatcse09/pos/README.md

 ## Description

 The task is developed by Laravel 8.
 Laravel Repository Pattern is used for development.
 Laravel Passport is used for API authentication.
-Frontend is developed by Vue JS SB Admin Template.In development, SOLID design principles are fully followed for coding.
-The task has PHPUnit test case.
+Frontend is developed by Vue JS SB Admin Template.In development, The task has PHPUnit test case.

 ### Installation